How to Start a Successful Software Business: A Guide for Non-Technical Founders

-I have been running a successful software business for over 4 years now.
+I have been running successful software businesses since 2011.
 However, up until this point, I have not taught others how they can get their own software business off the ground.

 The time has come for me to share how to bootstrap a software business and the MANY lessons that I've learned along the way.